cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 Then, you need to ensure:
 - you use the same database `version` as the lib (none or `1`),
-- the store is created by:
+- the store is created:
   - by letting this lib to be initialized first (beware of concurrency issues),
   - or if another API is going first, it needs to take care of the creation of the store (with the same name).

 ### Limitation with `undefined`

-Most librairies (like this one and `localforage`) will prevent you to store `undefined`, by always returning `null` instead of `undefined`, due to technical issues in the native APIs.
+Most librairies (like this one and `localforage`) will prevent you to store `undefined`, due to technical issues in the native APIs.

-But if you use the native APIs (`localStorage` and `indexedDb`) directly, you could manage to store `undefined`, but it will then throw exceptions in some cases.
+But if you use the native APIs (`localStorage` and `indexedDB`) directly, you could manage to store `undefined`, but it will then throw exceptions in some cases.

 So **don't store `undefined`**.